-Bin Laden's small group does appear to have served as something of an inspiration to some Muslim extremists.
-They may have done some training, may have contributed a bit to the Taliban's far larger insurgency in Afghanistan, and may have participated in a few terrorist acts in Pakistan.
-In his examination of the major terrorist plots against the West since 9/11, Mitchell Silber finds only two-the shoe bomber attempt of 2001 and the effort to blow up transatlantic airliners with liquid bombs in 2006-that could be said to be under the "command and control" of al-Qaeda Central (as opposed to ones suggested, endorsed, or inspired by the organization), and there are questions about how full its control was even in these two instances, both of which, as it happens, failed miserably.
-Even under siege, it is difficult to see why al-Qaeda could not have organized attacks at least as costly and shocking as the shooting rampages (organized by other groups) that took place in Mumbai in 2008, at a shopping center in Kenya in 2013, or in Paris and San Bernardino in 2015.
-None of these required huge resources, presented major logistical challenges, required the organization of a large number of perpetrators, or needed extensive planning.
+Al-Qaeda Central, holed up in Pakistan, has consisted of perhaps one or two hundred people who, judging from information obtained in Osama bin Laden's lair when he was killed in May 2011, have been primarily occupied with dodging drone missile attacks, complaining about their lack of funds, and watching a lot of pornography.
+24 It has served as something of an inspiration to some Muslim extremists, has done some training, seems to have contributed a bit to the Taliban's far larger insurgency in Afghanistan, and may have participated in a few terrorist acts in Pakistan.
+In his examination of the major terrorist plots against the West since 9/11, Mitchell Silber finds only two-the shoe bomber attempt of 2001 and the effort to blow up transatlantic airliners with liquid bombs in 2006-that could be said to be under the "command and control" of al-Qaeda Central (as opposed to ones suggested, endorsed, or inspired by the organization), and there are questions about how full its control was even in these two instances, both of which failed miserably.
+25